Spooner Loop Trail – A Hike for All Ages

 If you’re looking to get onto the trail for a short, peaceful hike, try the Spooner Lake Loop.
 It’s great for all ages -- and your pup!
 The trail is flat and loops around Spooner Lake with a distance of 2.1 miles.
 The lake lies around 7,100 feet above sea level and there are several benches for open lake views and a quick rest if you might need one.

 Spooner Lake is popular for fishing as well.
-With such easy access it makes sense to throw your rod in the car and drive up there for a few hours.
-In the summer you will see fly fisherman all around the lake.
+With such easy access, it makes sense to throw your rod in the car and drive up there for a few hours.
+In the summer you will see fly fishermen all around the lake.
 During the fall, there usually aren’t too many people up there, so it’s a great time to go and escape the crowds.

 The Spooner Lake parking lot is located off Highway 28.
 From the South Shore, head north on Hwy 50, and turn left onto Hwy 28.
 The entrance to the parking lot is on the right.
 There is a nominal fee to park in the lot, but it offers the easiest access.
 People also park alongside Hwy 50 – look for the wider pullout and please use caution and common sense, as you are on a highway.